Data Privacy Act of 2012: Its Impact on Company Data Management

 Processing of Personal Data

-Chapter Three of the Data Privacy Act is dedicated to regulating the processing of personal data, encompassing a wide array of operations.
+The data privacy law regulates the processing of personal data, encompassing a wide array of operations.
 It governs the collection, recording, organization, storage, updating or modification, retrieval, consultation, use, consolidation, blocking, erasure, or destruction of personal data, providing a comprehensive framework for handling data while upholding individual privacy rights.

 Moreover, the law extends its reach beyond Philippine borders, applying not only to businesses with offices in the Philippines but also when equipment based in the Philippines is used for processing.
 This extraterritorial application ensures that the personal information of Philippine citizens is protected, regardless of where they reside.